IoTone/OpenWR/projects/prototypes/HeadsOutDisplay_proto1/README.md

 ## Software

 Need some notes here ... need to use the nrf52 MBed board, not the non-mbed version.
 Won't compile the ArduinoBLE libraries.
+There aren't great docs on the MBED vs non-MBED version of this board.
+To fully understand the naming conventions in the Arduino IDE.

+For users of nrf52 based XIAO, it is possible to use ZephyrOS but programming requires a debugger in that case, since the bootloaders aren't compatible.
+There is also a MicroPython option.
+There is also ESP-IDF.
+No plans to support other SDKs at this point.

 The Xiao BLE Sense can be swapped out for the ESP32-S3 or ESP32-C3.
 However this needs to be verified with testing.

 ### Arduino Side

-TODO
+- Install code and attach to power.
+Affix to your Vision Pro.

 ### Vision Pro